Valley Children's Stadium: Naming

 The field was named for longtime head coach Jim Sweeney (1929–2013) in a 1997 ceremony.

-Local children's hospital Valley Children's Healthcare agreed to provide the Fresno State athletics department with $1 million annually over 10 years in exchange for the naming rights of Bulldog Stadium.
+In 2021, local children's hospital Valley Children's Healthcare agreed to provide the Fresno State athletics department with $1 million annually over 10 years for the naming rights of Bulldog Stadium.
 The consulting agency formed by alumni brothers Derek and David Carr played a pivotal role in the negotiations of the deal.
 Referring to the deal, Derek Carr said both organizations are "leaders in the Valley" and that "this partnership just made so much sense to us."
-The stadium renaming became official in July 2022 via a vote by the CSU Board of Trustees and it faced a backlash on social media, with some area residents saying Valley Children's is "squandering funds" and others lamenting the addition of more advertising to the in-person stadium experience.
+The stadium renaming became official in July 2022 via a vote by the CSU Board of Trustees.
+The decision triggered a backlash on social media, with some area residents saying Valley Children's was "squandering funds" and others lamenting the addition of more advertising to the in-person stadium experience.